Natalie Powell – Pupil Barrister

 Natalie has regularly acted for the most vulnerable clients including receiving instructions from the Official Solicitor.

-Natalie represents all parties in Section 8 Children Act applications including Child Arrangements Orders, Specific Issue Orders and Prohibited Steps Orders.
-These have included complex proceedings involving allegations of physical and sexual abuse and implacable hostility, often when a 16.4 Guardian has been appointed.
+Natalie represents all parties in Section 8 Children Act applications including Child Arrangements Orders, Specific Issue Orders and Prohibited Steps Orders, including complex proceedings involving allegations of physical and sexual abuse and implacable hostility, often when a 16.4 Guardian has been appointed.

 Natalie also represents parties in Family Law Act proceedings including application for ex-parte Non-Molestation Orders and Occupation Orders, through to Finding of Fact Hearings.